Chapter 13: Resources

 On the surface, it is quite apparent that human trafficking or modern day slavery is awful, disgusting, violent, targeted towards the most vulnerable populations in society, and illegal.
 What’s missing from many conversations on human trafficking, however, are the many human rights that are violated in the name of human trafficking.
 This book, “The Cause and Consequence of Human Trafficking: Human Rights Violations” centers this important issue.
 Kara Napolitano, of the Laboratory to Combat Human Trafficking, once used the phrase, “The Cause and Consequence of Human Trafficking: Human Rights Violations” in an interview on the systemic forces under-girding human trafficking.
 It eloquently captures the essence and realities of human trafficking and that is how the authors came about in entitling this book.
 When a person’s human rights are violated, it makes them vulnerable to gross mistreatment.
 When this mistreatment rises to the level of human trafficking, then additional human rights are violated during the trafficking ordeal.
 It looks like this in reality…

 A well-known African Proverb asserts that “It takes a village to raise a child!”
 The authors completely agree with this observation.
 In step with this wisdom, the authors would argue that “It takes a world to eradicate slavery!”
 Slavery is around today and it has been around for centuries.
 Despite its persistence, it does not make it right.
 All humans deserve to live freely.
 The United Nations (UN) issued the Universal Declaration of Human Rights (UDHR) in 1948.
 The UN did this in an attempt to bring attention to the inalienable rights of all people (United Nations, 1948).
 The UDHR contains 30 articles.
-These articles address civil, political, economic, social, and cultural rights (United Nations, 1948).
+These articles address civil, political, economic, social, and cultural rights (United Nations, 1948, Articles 1-30).
 The UDHR states that all humans are equal in dignity and worth.
 Articles 2–15 address political and individual freedoms.
 Articles 16–27 address economic, social, and cultural rights.
 Articles 28 and 29 address collective rights among and between nations and Article 30 states that no one can take away a person’s human rights (United Nations, 1948).
 Although Article 30 prescribes that no one’s human rights cannot be arbitrarily violated, it happens on a daily basis.
 Trafficked persons have their civil, political, economic, social, and cultural rights violated time and time again while under the control of a trafficker.
 According to the Laboratory to Combat Human Trafficking (2019), frequently violated human rights of trafficked persons include:

 Article 1: The right to be free.